UpCloudLtd/uks-instructions/ccm/README.md

 If left empty, then all cluster worker nodes are set as backend members.

+## Deleting Load Balancer

+In order to delete the managed Load Balancer just delete the service object that created it in your Kubernetes cluster.

+Please note that:
+- Managed Load Balancer *will not* be deleted if you just delete the whole UKS cluster.
+You either have to delete all service objects before deleting the cluster, or manually delete all managed Load Balancers after deleting the cluster (via [Hub](https://hub.upcloud.com) or [upctl](https://github.com/UpCloudLtd/upcloud-cli)).
+- There is no way to preserve managed Load Balancer IP address when deleting it.
+In general UpCloud does not recommend to rely on those IP addresses at all - instead you should use Load Balancers hostname (for example for CNAME DNS records).

 ## Auto TLS provisioning

 You can force automatic TLS certificate provision for load balancer (1 auto TLS per load balancer).